Rail transport in Indonesia: High-speed rail

 The proposed high-speed rail will connect the nation's capital Jakarta with Bandung city in neighboring West Java province, covering a distance of 150 kilometers, and is also expected to expand further, connecting to Indonesia's second largest city, Surabaya in East Java.

 The project has been delayed several times, first due to careless construction that affected nearby roads, then due to coronavirus pandemic restrictions.

-In December 2015 discussion for the Jakarta-Surabaya high-speed rail was commenced by the Indonesian Coordinating Minister of Maritime and Resources.
+In December 2015, discussion for the Jakarta-Surabaya high-speed rail was initiated by the Indonesian Coordinating Minister of Maritime and Resources.
 Academicians from two major universities in Indonesia, and employees from Japan International Cooperation Agency, were invited to attend the discussion.

 In May 2020, coordinating Economics Minister Airlangga Hartarto announced that the government had decided to extend the China-backed Jakarta-Bandung high-speed railway project to Surabaya.
 The line would run along a southern route to connect the Jakarta-Bandung project with Surabaya via Kertajati, where the government recently built a new airport, as well as via Surakarta and Yogyakarta.
 Meanwhile, Japan is working on the Java North Line Upgrading Project, which would connect Jakarta and Surabaya with a route along the northern coast of Java via Cirebon in West Java and Semarang in Central Java.
 A proposed travel speed of 150 km per hour for the 720-km railway connection would allow for the use of existing tracks, hence resulting in the lower development cost of about $5 billion.

 The Jakarta-Bandung HSR began trial operation with passengers on 7 September 2023, and commercial operations on 2 October 2023.
-Indonesia and Chinese authorities discussed further plans to extend the railway across the Java island, from Jakarta to Surabaya with estimates 3.5 hours from Jakarta to Surabaya.
+Indonesia and Chinese authorities discussed further plans to extend the railway across the Java island, from Jakarta to Surabaya with estimates of 3.5 hours travel time from Jakarta to Surabaya.